 This is a great money saving option for larger groups, as you can find larger accommodation, and split the cost without having to pay for separate hotel rooms!

-Staying in an Airbnb also comes with the added bonus of being able to select if you want to rent out an apartment for yourself.
-Or you could stay with a local, who could provide you with insider tips and insight on how to make the most of your two days in Brisbane.
+If you don’t want to rent the whole apartment yourself, you can rent a “room only” and stay with a local.
+Usually, hosts are happy to provide you with insider tips and insight on how to make the most of your two days in Brisbane.

 Booking.com also has apartment listings on their website to choose from, often in premier locations.
 A perk to this is you go through a company for booking accommodation and not a private individual.